-Generally a page hit also means a bank hit, but a page miss does not necessarily mean a bank miss.
+Generally, a page hit also means a bank hit, but a page miss does not necessarily mean a bank miss.
 When a page hit occurs, EBU of TC11IB can continue the access operation without updating the stored tag pairs of bank-page.
-A page miss unfortunately can result in several other activities.
+Unfortunately, a page miss can result in several other activities.

-When a page miss and a bank hit occur, it means EBU of TC11IB has to close current bank, i.e. do a precharge.
+When a page miss and a bank hit occur, it means the EBU of TC11IB must close current bank, i.e. do a precharge.
 This is then followed by (re-)activating the bank and continue with the access operation.
-The current bank need not to be invalidated, but the new page tag has to be stored.
+The current bank need not to be invalidated, but the new page tag must be stored.

-For a page miss and bank miss event, consider first for an instruction request (from PMU).
-If there are already two valid pairs of instruction bank-page tags being stored, one of the pairs have to be randomly invalidated.
-This means EBU of TC11IB has to issue a precharge operation to close particular bank.
-Following this the new pair of bank and page tag is stored at the invalidated/vacant slot and bank activate command is issued.
+For a page miss and bank miss event, look first for an instruction request (from PMU).
+If there are already two valid pairs of instruction bank-page tags being stored, one of the pairs must be randomly invalidated.
+This means that the EBU of TC11IB must issue a precharge operation to close particular bank.
+Following this, the new pair of bank and page tag is stored at the invalidated/vacant slot and the bank activate command is issued.

-If the page miss and bank miss event happen while there is at least one invalid/vacant slot (e.g. when the system first being started up), EBU of TC11IB does not have to issue a precharge operation but rather continue with activating the new bank and storing the new pair of bank-page tag.
+If the page miss and bank miss event happen while there is at least one invalid/vacant slot (e.g. when the system first being started up), the EBU of TC11IB does not need to issue a precharge operation but rather continues with activating the new bank and storing the new pair of bank-page tags.

-For a data request, the activity will be similar but only affected pairs of data bank-page.
-Table 14-26 lists the activities in cycle by cycle basis.
+For a data request, the activity will be similar but only affected pairs of data bank-pages.
+Table 14-27 lists the activities on a cycle-by-cycle basis.